rabbitstack/fibratus/README.md

 ```
 The `on_init` method is invoked upon Fibratus initialization just before the kernel event stream is being opened.

+## Contributing

+Please use Github's pull-request model to submit your contributions.
+You should consider these facts:

+* the code has to be in harmony with the **Zen Of Python** principles
+* you need to test the code (fibratus uses the `pytest` unit testing framework)
+* make sure your code satisfy the **PEP** coding style

 ## License

 Copyright 2015/2016 by Nedim Sabic (RabbitStack)